How active should I aim to be?

 What kinds of activity should I aim to do?

 This is one of the biggest changes you can make.
 Try to break up long periods of sitting and increase the number of steps you take every day.
 Research suggests that just 1,000 more steps a day can make a difference.
-Some people find it useful to aim for a target – for example 10,000 steps a day.
-Track your daily steps using a smartphone or pedometer and try to gradually increase this number.
+Why not track your daily steps using a smartphone or pedometer?
+You could set yourself an achievable target to aim for, for example 5,000 steps a day.
+When you hit your target, you can increase the number and set yourself a new challenge.

-Every week, try to do at least 150 minutes of activities like brisk walking, dancing, gardening and housework – about 20 minutes a day.
+Every week, try to do at least 150 minutes of activities like brisk walking, dancing, gardening and housework.
+That works out at about 20 minutes a day.
 These aerobic activities work your heart and lungs.
 Your body warms up, your heart beats faster and your breathing is quicker and deeper than normal.
 Aim to get moderately out of breath – use the talk test to check you’re working at the right level.

 Aim to do activities that improve your muscle strength at least twice a week.
 You can fit this into your daily life, for example by carrying shopping bags.
-You could also do yoga or use weights in a gym.
+You could also do yoga or use weights.

 Improving coordination and balance

-If you’re older or at risk of falling, include some activities that improve coordination and balance at least one day a week.
-For example dance, tai chi and bowls.
+If you’re older or at risk of falling, include some activities that improve coordination, balance and flexibility at least one day a week.
+For example, dance, tai chi, yoga and bowls.

 Working at the right level for me